 User Interface (UI) component provides the end-user with graphical interface, and sequences the different functions provided by the other components.
-UI does not provide any interfaces to other components and has three dependencies.
+UI does not provide any interfaces to other components and has five dependencies.
 UI depends on:

-- 1. ManageThermostatPrograms interface provided by the Services component.
-Through this interface, UI provides the end-user with the ability to view and modify eight different programs.
-Every program includes the weekday and daytime when it is to be executed, and the target temperature the system should maintain. - ManageThermostatSettings interface provided by the Services component.
-Through this interface, UI provides the end-user with the ability to modify the different MiniThermostat settings. - 3.
+- SetThermostatPrograms / GetThermostatPrograms interfaces provided by the Services component.
+Through these interfaces, UI provides the end-user with the ability to view and modify eight different programs.
+Every program includes the weekday and daytime when it is to be executed, and the target temperature the system should maintain. - 2.
+SetThermostatSettings / GetThermostatSettings interfaces provided by the Services component.
+Through these interfaces, UI provides the end-user with the ability to modify the different MiniThermostat settings. - 3.
 MaintainTargetTemperature interface provided by the Climate Control component.
 Through this interface, the main function of monitoring and controlling a climate in a predefined area can be achieved for the MiniThermostat system.